rticau/ScreenCapLibrary/README.rst

     pip install --upgrade robotframework-screencaplibrary

-Running this command installs also the latest Robot Framework, mss_, pillow_ and opencv-python_ versions.
+Running this command installs also the latest Robot Framework, mss_, pillow_, opencv-python_ and imageio_ versions.
 The minimum supported mss version is ``3.2.1`` and the minimum supported pillow version is ``5.2.0``.
 For video capture at least version ``4.0.0.21`` of opencv-python_ is required.
 The ``--upgrade`` option can be omitted when installing the library for the